Agent Skills: Scout — Fast Codebase File Discovery

 • Beginning work on features spanning multiple directories

-• Before making changes that might affect multiple parts
+• Before changes affecting multiple parts

 • Mapping file landscape before investigation or implementation